Simon Case: Gatherings

 Case was the highest ranking public official to be implicated in the 'partygate' scandal; however, he stated he would not resign.
 Junior colleagues were reportedly furious that Case did not have to pay a penalty for the parties, despite having to recuse himself from investigating them.

 In evidence from the Commons privileges committee, which found that the former prime minister deliberately misled MPs over lockdown gatherings, Case denied giving Boris Johnson any reassurances that Covid rules and guidance were followed at all times.

 Lockdown Files

 In early March 2023, The Daily Telegraph published a number of WhatsApp messages from the UK's COVID-19 lockdown period, named the Lockdown Files.
 Case, who was said to be in discussion with the then-Health Secretary Matt Hancock, reportedly mocked holidaymakers stuck in hotel rooms by the UK's quarantine policy, saying it was "hilarious" and how he wanted to "see some of the faces of people coming out of first class and into a Premier Inn shoe box".
 In some messages Case said how some opposition to COVID restrictions were "pure Conservative ideology".

-Case described Johnson as "nationally distrusted figure" and warned the public were unlikely to follow isolation rules laid down by him.
+Case described Johnson as a "nationally distrusted figure" and warned the public were unlikely to follow isolation rules laid down by him.